liquidapps-io/eosio-node-k8s-helm/README.md

 # EOSIO Mainnet full node deployment using K8s and helm

-Sets up a full EOSIO node and syncs from the latest available blocks log backup and snapshot.
+Sets up a full EOSIO node and syncs from the latest available blocks log backup and snapshot. (using https://github.com/liquidapps-io/docker-eosio-nodeos-plugins)

 ## Getting started
 ### AWS